Achievable logoAchievable logo

 Air embolism Seen in central venous catheterization; cardiac bypass; childbirth; trauma; head and neck surgery; acute cardiac failure; hypoxia, hypercapnia; right ventricular strain; dyspnea, chest pain, headache, confusion, arrhythmias, collapse

-Amniotic fluid embolism Amniotic fluid, fetal cells or hair embolize to pulmonary vessels; occur in labour, C sections; amnio-infusions etc; vasoactive and procoagulant products including platelet-activating factor, cytokines, bradykinin, thromboxane, leukotrienes, and arachidonic acid in amniotic fluid lead to anaphylactoid reaction; DIC; acute dyspnea, tachypnea, circulatory collapse, cardiac arrest.
+Amniotic fluid embolism Amniotic fluid, fetal cells or hair embolize to pulmonary vessels; occur in labour, C sections; amnio-infusions etc; vasoactive and procoagulant products including platelet-activating factor, cytokines, bradykinin, thromboxane, leukotrienes, and arachidonic acid in amniotic fluid lead to an anaphylactoid reaction; DIC; acute dyspnea, tachypnea, circulatory collapse, cardiac arrest.

 Hypertension:

-Latest ACC/AHA guidelines for classifying Hypertension
+Latest ACC/AHA guidelines for classifying hypertension

-Classification: Normal Blood Pressure
+Classification: Normal blood pressure

 • <120/80mmHg; no recommendations.

-Classification: Elevated Blood Pressure
+Classification: Elevated blood pressure

 • 120-129 /< 80 mmHg; recommendations include lifestyle changes and a follow-up in 3-6 months.